 Mysids (Mysis relicta) are sampled at the very deepest parts of the lake (100 meters or deeper).
 Previous work indicated very few mysids were found above 100 meters during daytime hours (Siegfried, 2006).
 Sites deeper than 100 meters are limited to an area spanning from Station 19 in the Main Lake segment southward to the vicinity of Station 9 in the Otter Creek segment.
 Historical mysids sampling, therefore, was constrained to a relatively small area of the lake in a spatial context.
 The clustering of the original mysids sampling sites was to ensure an adequate baseline of information about the mysids population in the lake.
-Following establishment of a baseline dataset, the sampling network was reduced to 3 long term sites spatially separated to monitor for trends and shifts in seasonal patterns (Figure 5, Table 5).
+Following establishment of a baseline dataset, the sampling network was reduced to 3 long-term sites spatially separated to monitor for trends and shifts in seasonal patterns (Figure 5, Table 5).

-11.7 Spiny Water Flea Monitoring
+11.7 Invasive Zooplankton Monitoring

-The zooplankton spiny waterflea, Bythotrephes longimanus was first detected in the Great Lakes in the early 1980s and, by the late 1980s had spread throughout the Great Lakes.
-It remained undetected throughout most of New York's inland waterbodies for 20+ years until 2009 when it was confirmed in a southeastern Adirondack lake.
-Over the next 4 to 5 years, it spread across several more southeastern Adirondack Lakes and subsequently into Lake George and the Champlain Canal system, both tributary to Lake Champlain.
 In 2014, spiny water flea was detected and confirmed in Lake Champlain (Figure 7).
-Through the fall of 2014, it spread very rapidly across much of Lake Champlain.
-As a result, zooplankton sampling and screening for spiny water flea in the Champlain Canal system, which had been added to the zooplankton component of this LTMP back in 2009, was discontinued beginning with the 2015 field season.
-Effort has shifted to tracking dispersal and densities of spiny water flea within Lake Champlain.
-Concurrent with the bi-weekly monitoring at the 15 routine LTMP lake stations (Table 3), full water column vertical tows utilizing a 0.5 m 250 μm mesh net will be conducted to sample for spiny water flea, as well as, other species not known to be in Lake Champlain.
-This will be in addition to the routine zooplankton monitoring done with the 30 cm 153 μm net described elsewhere in this document.
+Fishhook water flea (Cercopagis pengoi) was discovered in the lake during the summer of 2018.
+Monitoring for both of these invasive zooplankton is focused on tracking dispersal and densities within Lake Champlain.
+Concurrent with the bi-weekly monitoring at the 15 routine LTMP lake stations (Table 3), full water column vertical tows utilizing a 0.5 m 250 μ m mesh net will be conducted to sample for invasive zooplankton, as well as, other species not known to be in Lake Champlain.
+This will be in addition to the routine zooplankton monitoring done with the 30 cm 153 μ m net described elsewhere in this document.
 Samples will be preserved using a 10% formalin-rose bengal solution.
-Samples containing spiny water flea will undergo complete counts and density information will be developed.
+Samples containing spiny or fishhook water fleas will undergo complete counts and density information will be developed.
 In the event of any additional invasive species detection and confirmation, similar species counts and density estimates will be performed.
 Lab analysis will be in accordance with methods described elsewhere in this document.